IMPORTANT UPDATED INFORMATION

 Physiotherapy Self-Referral for Patients

 Did you know you can now refer yourself to physiotherapy at Horsham Hospital for musculoskeletal conditions?
-Please refer yourself by clicking here or alternatively pick up a paper form from the surgery reception.
+Please refer yourself by clicking here to access the referral form or alternatively pick up a paper form from the surgery reception.

 Horsham Hospital Blood Service

 Please click here to see change in opening times for the above blood test service from 01 June 2017.
-Click here for more information.
+Click here for more information on the changes.